It's like having a pharmacist for a best friend

 Dizziness: Amlodipine - atorvastatin can cause severe dizziness, especially when rising from a sitting or lying position.
-This is more likely to occur when starting to take this medication, when the dose is increased or when other medications with similar side effects are being taken.
+This is more likely to happen when you first start taking this medication, when the dose is increased or when you are also taking other medications with similar side effects.
 To prevent dizziness, rise slowly from a lying or sitting position.
 If this medication makes you dizzy, don't drive or operate machinery.

 Kidney function: Poor kidney function may put you at an increased risk of developing muscle effects.
 If you have reduced kidney function or a history of reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Laboratory tests show that signs of harmful effects to the liver may occur for a small percentage of people who take this medication for long periods of time.
 When this medication is stopped, liver function usually slowly returns to normal.
 Your doctor will monitor you by having tests done regularly to monitor your liver function.
 If you have active liver disease or unexplained abnormal liver test results, you should not take this medication.

 If you have a history of liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.